CloudCannon/Academy/_posts/2017-02-07-introduction-to-data-files.md

 {% endraw %}

-And the author of `_posts/2016-01-02-where-did-the-cookie-come-from.md` is mike.
+And the author of `_posts/2016-01-02-where-did-the-cookie-come-from.md` is mike:

 {% raw %}
 ~~~text